-The underlined numbers are smaller than all of the non-underlined numbers, and the sequence of underlined numbers is strictly increasing, whereas the non-underlined numbers strictly decrease.
+The underlined numbers are smaller than all of the nonunderlined numbers, and the sequence of underlined numbers is strictly increasing, whereas the nonunderlined numbers strictly decrease.

-$SAGE\ Example\ 5.1.12.$ We graphically illustrate the above pattern on another continued fraction using SAGE.
+$SAGE\ Example\ 5.2.12.$ Figure 5.1 illustrates the above pattern on another continued fraction using Sage.